dannsam/xenko-docs/manual/graphics/skyboxes.md

 3. Specify the **skybox asset** you want to use.

     ![Skybox component properties](media/engine-skybox-skybox-components-properties.png)

-You can add a [Skybox component](xref:SiliconStudio.Xenko.Engine.SkyboxComponent) to as many entities as you need.
-For example, you might want to include more than one skybox if you want to switch between them at runtime.

 You can modify the following [Skybox component](xref:SiliconStudio.Xenko.Engine.SkyboxComponent) settings: